chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/about.md

 You can find my CV [here](https://chanwoo-lee-phil.github.io/cv/).

 I like cats, but since I have been diagnosed with a cat allergy as a kid, I have never been able to live with them.
 (I see the silver lining after my recent, successful, cat-sitting experience.)
 For now, I am happy with [r/cats](https://www.reddit.com/r/cats/).
+I also admire great dances.

 _(Photo credit: [Danielle J. Williams](https://www.daniellejwilliams.com/))_